winniecook/protein-structure-visualiser/readme-file.md

 - Adjust the secondary structure assignment criteria in the `assign_secondary_structure()` function if needed.
 - Modify the color scheme for the 3D visualization in the `visualize_structure()` function.

-## Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to check the [issues page](https://github.com/yourusername/protein-structure-analyzer/issues) if you want to contribute.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments